thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 - Branches introduce batch-work, which in turn introduce inventory and as we have seen before inventory is money stuck into the system.
 - Branches introduce higher risks due to deferred feedback and bigger changesets.
 The longer we defer, the greater the risk that something bad will happen.

-Continuous Integration was also introduced to obtain faster feedback to have better, greater insights into the effect of changes.
-Faster feedback requires more frequent commits into mainline.
-This forces us to work in smaller increments, resulting in better, more maintainable code.
-More frequent commits result in smaller changesets, less risks, single-piece flow which in turn increases quality.
-All of this inevitably reduces costs.

 ## It creates cognitive overload

 Lastly, it creates cognitive overhead for the team members.